kmualim/kmualim.github.io/_publications/2019-02-05-training-gans.md

 ![](https://github.com/kmualim/kmualim.github.io/blob/master/images/gan-initialrun.png)
   <i> Fig 1.
 Epoch v Loss </i>

-What I tried and what worked:
+What I tried and what worked: <br>
   1*.
-Addition of noise to both input and fake images 2*.
-Helped not to pre-train the discriminator
+Addition of noise to both input and fake images <br>
+  2*.
+Helped not to pre-train the discriminator <br>
-  3. Tried changing convolutional layers located in the generator
+  3. Tried changing convolutional layers located in the generator <br>
-  4. Changed convolutional filter size to 3x3, was previously 5x5 (I've seen most places put this at 4)
+  4. Changed convolutional filter size to 3x3, was previously 5x5 (I've seen most places put this at 4) <br>
-  5. Reduced depths of conv layers to a consistent value of 128 in v2.0 for the discriminator slowed the convergence
+  5. Reduced depths of conv layers to a consistent value of 128 in v2.0 for the discriminator slowed the convergence <br>
   6. lowered dropout values (should be ideally kept around 0.3-0.6)

 In particular, <b>1 & 2</b> are really popular solutions cited in most places.